TorchLean: Formalizing Neural Networks in Lean: Related work

-\textbf{Formalization in theorem provers and Lean infrastructure.} ITP's have been used to formalize ML-relevant mathematics (e.g., generalization bounds \cite{Bagnall_Stewart_2019}, activation-function libraries \cite{aleksandrov2023formalizingpiecewiseaffineactivation}, and network translations \cite{10.1007/978-3-031-98208-8_12}).
-Lean’s ecosystem (notably \texttt{mathlib}) makes these developments practical, but end-to-end neural verification remains hard because it requires tensor representations that scale to modern architectures, a sound differentiation story, and numerical semantics that are explicit enough to connect proofs to execution. \texttt{TensorLib} provides a verified tensor library for Lean \cite{tensorlib} and, as of this writing, is under active development.
+\textbf{Formalization in theorem provers and Lean infrastructure.} ITPs have been used to formalize ML-relevant mathematics (e.g., generalization bounds \cite{Bagnall_Stewart_2019}, activation-function libraries \cite{aleksandrov2023formalizingpiecewiseaffineactivation}, and network translations \cite{10.1007/978-3-031-98208-8_12}).
+Lean's ecosystem (notably \texttt{mathlib} (\citealp{mathlib2020})) makes these developments practical, but full pipeline neural verification remains hard because it requires tensor representations that scale to modern architectures, a sound differentiation story, and numerical semantics that are explicit enough to connect proofs to execution. \texttt{TensorLib} provides a verified tensor library for Lean~\citep{tensorlib} and, as of this writing, is under active development.

-\textbf{SciLean, verified floats, and complementary developments.} SciLean is a Lean-native library for scientific computing with array abstractions and automatic differentiation \cite{scilean}. \TorchLean{} targets a different point in the design space: typed tensor computation graphs with shape-indexed tensors, a graph-parametric reverse-mode correctness theorem for SSA/DAGs, and certificate-checked verification workflows.
-On numerics, verified floating-point frameworks such as Flocq \cite{boldo2011flocq} motivate the separation we use between proof-friendly rounding models (FP32/NF) and an executable IEEE-style kernel (\texttt{IEEE32Exec}), with an explicit trust boundary to runtime floats.
+\textbf{SciLean, verified floats, and complementary developments.} SciLean is a Lean based library for scientific computing with array abstractions and automatic differentiation \cite{scilean}. \TorchLean{} targets a different point in the design space: typed tensor computation graphs with shape-indexed tensors, a graph-parametric reverse-mode correctness theorem for SSA/DAGs, and certificate-checked verification workflows.
+On numerics, verified floating-point frameworks such as Flocq~\citep{boldo2011flocq} motivate the separation we use between rounding models for proofs (FP32/NF) and an executable IEEE-style kernel (\texttt{IEEE32Exec}), with an explicit trust boundary to runtime floats.
 HopfieldNet formalizes Hopfield/Boltzmann-style energy arguments in Lean \cite{cipollina2025hopfield}.
 Our Hopfield material is positioned as a complementary case study within a shared tensor/graph semantics: we mechanize the standard energy-decrease and convergence-style results in the same framework; see Appendix~\ref{app:verification-schemas}.